jayantsharma/salt/README.md

-# CV Annotation Tool
+# SALT - Simply Annotate by Leveraging Tracking

 A lightweight utility for fast bounding box and segmentation mask annotations.
 It is fast because it is built on a visual tracking backbone to minimize manual input and is especially lightweight since it leverages the simple but powerful opencv graphical toolkit.

-The tool was born out of frustration with [CVAT](https://github.com/openvinotoolkit/cvat) when working with egocentric videos (eg, from a GoPro).
+SALT was born out of frustration with [CVAT](https://github.com/openvinotoolkit/cvat) when working with egocentric videos (eg, from a GoPro).
 In these videos, the effects of camera and object motion necessitate frequent user input and drag down annotation times.
 Additionally, the server client model of CVAT is extremely slow to buffer videos.
 We leverage the excellent tracking of [SiamMask](http://www.robots.ox.ac.uk/~qwang/SiamMask) to work around these bottlenecks while trading-off for a sophisticated UI.
 Of course, this is only useful with a GPU machine and the setup is complicated.

+The idea for the project came from another related project [Anonymal](https://github.com/ezelikman/anonymal).

 Features include: